sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 * An anchor within the document for links *http://yoururl.com#anchor*;
 * An anchor for associating labels with form elements or for associating DOM elements using ARIA attributes.

-The !important flag should be used sparingly and appropriately, and in general should be restricted to themes.
+The !important flag should be used sparingly and appropriately and, generally, should be restricted to themes.
 Since it overrides all external stylesheet rules, it is useful for states that must supersede all others, no matter the component variant.
 Never use !important to resolve specificity problems for general CSS rules.

 ##### Case study and pitfalls

-* An interesting exemple for Drupal CSS architecture: [https://www.drupal.org/docs/develop/standards/css/css-architecture-for-drupal-8#case-study](https://www.drupal.org/docs/develop/standards/css/css-architecture-for-drupal-8#case-study)
+* An interesting example for Drupal CSS architecture: [https://www.drupal.org/docs/develop/standards/css/css-architecture-for-drupal-8#case-study](https://www.drupal.org/docs/develop/standards/css/css-architecture-for-drupal-8#case-study)

-* Here there are some of commons pitfails about building Drupal CSS: [https://www.drupal.org/docs/develop/standards/css/css-architecture-for-drupal-8#pitfalls](https://www.drupal.org/docs/develop/standards/css/css-architecture-for-drupal-8#pitfalls)
+* Here there are some of common pitfalls about building Drupal CSS: [https://www.drupal.org/docs/develop/standards/css/css-architecture-for-drupal-8#pitfalls](https://www.drupal.org/docs/develop/standards/css/css-architecture-for-drupal-8#pitfalls)

 #### File structure